bfaulk96/bfaulk96/README.md

 I am a Full Stack Developer currently residing in Tennessee <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="25">

-- :telescope: I’m working as a Sr. Software Engineer for Bayer, contributing to both frontend and backend applications and utilizing AWS and GitHub Actions for infrastructure and CI/CD.
+- :telescope: I’m working as a Product Engineer for Largely, contributing to our full-stack application and utilizing AWS for infrastructure and CI/CD.

-- :seedling: Hoping to learn Rust soon.

 - :zap: In my free time, I enjoy gaming, hiking, camping, watching/playing sports, and hanging out with friends.